mitogen-hq/mitogen/docs/ansible.rst

-Although use of standard IO and the logging package on the target is forwarded to the controller, it is not possible to receive IO activity logs, as the processs of receiving those logs would would itself generate IO activity.
+Although use of standard IO and the logging package on the target is forwarded to the controller, it is not possible to receive IO activity logs, as the process of receiving those logs would would itself generate IO activity.
 To receive a complete trace of every process on every machine, file-based logging is necessary.
 File-based logging can be enabled by setting ``MITOGEN_ROUTER_DEBUG=1`` in your environment.